-The Malaysia Incorporated Policy was introduced in 1981 to encourage cooperation between the public and private sectors whereby both sectors act and operate within a "Malaysian Company".
-Through this policy both parties depend on each other; where the private sector upholds the commercial and economic activities, while the public sector draws up major policies, identify the direction and provides the specialised supporting services which are conducive to the success of businesses.
+The Malaysia Incorporated Policy was introduced in 1981 to encourage cooperation between the public and private sectors whereby both sectors act and operate within a "Malaysian Company" context.
+Through this policy, both parties will rely on each other where the private sector undertakes commercial and economic activities, while the public sector sets the direction, draws up major policies and provides specific supporting services to create a conducive environment for business success.

-In the past 30 years, the implementation of public and private cooperation in Malaysia through the various evolution and transformation contribute to the rapid development growth of the country.
-The implementation of PPP projects through various models has opened up opportunities for the Government to stimulate the economy through full private sector financing, thus creating the multiplier effect from infrastructure projects.
-In line with the global economic growth, PPP projects will continue to play a central role in driving the economic development of the country.
-With Malaysia’s aspiration to remain competitive in all economic sectors, UKAS will always be committed to strategically plan, evaluate, coordinate and negotiate private public partnership projects that benefit the country.
+Over the last 30 years, Malaysia’s PPP initiative has undergone a series of evolutions and transformations, which has contributed to the rapid development of the nation.
+The many project models implemented under the overarching PPP framework has unlocked opportunities for the Government to stimulate the economy via full private sector financing, thus creating economic spill-overs and multiplier effects specifically from infrastructure projects. .
+In line with global economic growth, PPP projects will continue to play a central role in driving the economic development of the country.
+With Malaysia’s aspiration to remain competitive in all economic sectors, UKAS remains committed to strategically plan, evaluate, coordinate and negotiate private public partnership projects that benefit the nation.

-UKAS as a central agency under the Prime Minister's Department with the role to facilitate strategic partnerships between the public and private sectors, through the Public Private Partnership (PPP) program and facilitation fund to spur national economic growth.
+UKAS was established as a central agency under the Prime Minister's Department with the role to facilitate strategic partnerships between the public and private sectors, through the Public Private Partnership (PPP) and Facilitation Fund programme to spur national economic growth.

-The Privatisation Policy was launched in 1983 to support the Malaysia Incorporated Policy towards increasing the private sector's role in the country's economic development.
-The main objective of this policy is to lessen the financial and administrative burden of the Government, improve skills and production, accelerate economic growth, reduce the size and involvement of the public sector in the economy, and to assist in reaching the country's economic policy's goal.
+To support the Malaysia Incorporated Policy, the Privatisation Policy was launched in 1983 towards increasing the private sector's role in the country's economic development.
+The main objective of this policy is to lessen the Government’s financial and administrative burden, improve efficiency and productivity, accelerate economic growth, reduce the size and involvement of the public sector in the economy, and to support efforts in achieving National Economic policy goals.

-In line with the implementation of the policy, a Privatisation Section (in the earlier days known as the Privatisation Special Task Force) was formed by the Government and was put under the Economic Planning Unit of the Prime Minister's Department (EPU, PMD) which acts as the secretariat to the Privatisation Committee, which in turn is made up of various agencies working towards finalising and confirming the proposals on privatization for the Ministers' Council's approval.
+In line with the implementation of these policies, a Privatisation Section (formerly known as the Privatisation Special Task Force) was formed by the Government and placed under the purview of the Economic Planning Unit (EPU), Prime Minister's Department which acted as the secretariat to the Privatisation Committee.
+This committee comprised representatives from various Government agencies who worked towards analysing and recommending privatisation proposals for the Cabinet’s approval.

-- Provided infrastructure facilities of world class stature such as the North - South Highway, the development of the Light Rail Transit (LRT), the Tanjung Pelepas Port and the development of the Kuala Lumpur International Airport (KLIA) projects;
+- World Class infrastructure facilities such as the North - South Highway, the Light Rail Transit (LRT), the Tanjung Pelepas Port and the development of the Kuala Lumpur International Airport (KLIA);

-- Created local conglomerate companies which are successful and competitive such as the Tenaga Nasional Berhad (National Electricity Board) and Telekom Malaysia Berhad;
+- Establishment of successful and competitive local conglomerates such as Tenaga Nasional Berhad (National Electricity Board) and Telekom Malaysia Berhad;

-- Provided employment opportunities in the private sector apart from producing a professional work force, especially amongst the Bumiputra; and
+- Creation of employment opportunities in the private sector including producing a professional work force, especially amongst the Bumiputra community; and

-- Energised the country's capital market through capital investments of the private sector in privatised Government projects.
+- Energised the country's capital market through increased capital investments by the private sector in privatised Government projects.

-Since the introduction of the privatization programme from 1983 to April 2009, about 500 privatised projects have been implemented throughout the country.
-The Government has benefited through savings in the form of capital expenditure amounting RM161 billion and annual management expenditure (operations) amounting to RM7.79 billion (or an estimated RM25 billion in a 25 year period).
-The burden of the Government's administrative expenditure was successfully reduced following the privatisation of 58 Government agencies which involved the transfer of 113,440 government employees to the private sector.
-This savings has enabled the Government to redistribute its limited development resource to more needy sectors such as the education, health and poverty eradication programme.
+Since the introduction of the privatisation programme from 1983 to April 2009, a total of 500 privatised projects have been implemented throughout the country.
+The Government has benefited through savings in capital and operating expenditure amounting to RM161 billion and RM7.79 billion respectively (or an estimated RM25 billion over a 25 year period).
+The burden of the Government's operating expenditure was successfully reduced following the privatisation of 58 Government agencies which involved the transfer of 113,440 public employees to the private sector.
+This savings has enabled the Government to redistribute its limited development resources to other essential sectors such as the education, health and poverty eradication programmes.

-Under the Ninth Malaysia Plan (9th MP), the Private Finance Initiative (PFI) approach was introduced by the Government as an alternative procurement method for the public sector in the development and maintenance of infrastructures and other facilities, which in turn benefits the innovation and efficiency of the private sector management.
-Implementation of the PFI projects is also the Government's first step to ensure a more efficient Government's asset acquisition management based on the value for money towards the Government's expenditure programme.
+The Private Finance Initiative (PFI) approach was introduced by the Government under the Ninth Malaysia Plan (9th MP) as an alternative procurement method for the public sector to develop and maintain public infrastructure and other facilities by leveraging on the private sector’s innovations and efficiencies.
+Implementing PFI projects was also the Government's first step towards managing asset procurements more efficiently based on value for money vis-a-vis the Government's expenditure.

-On 22nd April 2009, YBhg.
-Tan Sri Mohd Sidek bin Haji Hassan, the Chief Secretary to the Government, announced the establishment of a new unit under the Prime Minister's Department known as Privatisation and Private Finance Initiative Unit - PFI (currently known as Public Private Partnership - UKAS) in line with the economic transformation effort towards being more competitive.
+Towards being more competitive in line with the economic transformation initiative, YBhg.
+Tan Sri Mohd Sidek bin Haji Hassan, the Chief Secretary to the Government announced the establishment of a new unit under the Prime Minister's Department on 22nd April 2009, known as the Privatisation and Private Finance Initiative Unit (currently the Public Private Partnership Unit - UKAS.
 YBhg.
 Tan Sri Dr. Ali bin Hamsa was appointed as the first Director General of UKAS.